wp-plugins/simplemap/readme.txt

 Please visit [the SimpleMap forums at WordPress.org](http://wordpress.org/tags/simplemap?forum_id=10) if you have a bug to report.
 Otherwise, you may access premium support inside the plugin dashboard.

+== Upgrade Notice ==
+* Minor update to workaround conflict with AddThis plugin.
+Fixes no results issue.

 == Changelog ==

+= 2.2.5 =
+* Minor update to workaround conflict with AddThis plugin.
+Fixes no results issue.

 = 2.2.4 =
 * Updating POT files